NullCXX/KEIL_51_CAR0/README.md

 # KEIL_51_CAR0
-This is an ultrasonic remote control car based on AT89C52RC
+An ultrasonic remote control solution for prototype car based AT89C52RC SoC